boneill02/ultrachip/README.md

 ## CHIP-8 VM

-This is a fully functional CHIP-8 virtual machine with some extra features.
+This is a fully functional CHIP-8 and Super Chip-48 virtual machine with an integrated debug mode.

 ### Usage